My Alternative Hypothesis for the Mechanism Behind Muscle Growth

 When we repeatedly perform an exercise, it causes a burning sensation, as the muscles use up the available oxygen conveyed by red blood cells, more rapidly than the oxygen can be replenished.
 Lacking oxygen, anaerobic respiration kicks in, producing lactic acid in the muscles.
 I propose that lactic acid is what directs the extra electrical energy into muscles, as needed for muscle growth.

 pH is a measure of the ratio of protons to hydroxide molecules (+ : OH-).
 When we talk about an acid, we are talking about a solution that has more protons (+) than it has hydroxide molecules (OH-).
 A solution with pH 7 (pure water) has an equal ratio of ‘+’ to OH-.
-The ‘+,’ and the ‘-’ that is attached to the OH, combine to form another H, and thereby HOH a.k.a.
+The ‘+,’ and the ‘-’ that is attached to the OH, combine to form another H, and thereby HOH, a.k.a.
 H2O.
 A solution with a pH above 7 has excess hydroxide molecules relative to protons (OH- > +).

 An acidic solution has a positive voltage, whereas an alkaline (a.k.a. basic) solution has a negative voltage.
 Why is this important?